WPIPepBand/web-server/public_html/cgi-bin/pages/Home.md

 Currently, we are looking for new members for football season!
 Please feel free to contact the band officers at [pepoff@wpi.edu](mailto:pepoff@wpi.edu) if you have any questions or you are interested in joining us for football or basketball season.
 Additionally, we have a Winter Guard so please contact the officers if you would like to participate in that as well.

-**The WPI Pep Band has recently received the honor of being named the Organization of the Year.
-Way to go, Pep Band!**
+<div class="alert alert-success">The WPI Pep Band has recently received the honor of being named the Organization of the Year.
+Way to go, Pep Band!</div>